Healthy Homes Assessment Judgeford

 Insulation Judgeford

-A well-insulated property will help to control condensation and lessen the likelihood of mould and dampness, as well as making much easier for the house to keep warmth.
+A well-insulated property will help to control condensation and lessen the likelihood of mould and dampness and will also make an easier task for the house to hold warmth.

-The "R" is a symbol for thermal resistance, and is a gauge of how well insulation withstands heat flow.
-The higher the R-value, the more efficient the insulation.
+The "R" refers to thermal resistance, and is a gauge of how well insulation resists heat flow.
+The more high the R-value, more effective the insulation.

 Judgeford Moisture Ingress & Drainage

-Rental properties must be equipped with effective drainage to remove the stormwater and surface waters, and groundwater, with an appropriate runoff or outfall.
-Making sure the water has a proper place to go, and also that it can’t linger underneath the structures is a crucial aspect of keeping your property dry.
+Rental properties must be equipped with effective drainage to eliminate the stormwater and surface waters and ground water, which includes the proper outfall or runoff.
+Making sure the water is able to go and that it can’t linger underneath the structures is an important aspect of keeping your property dry.

-In addition to a drainage system to prevent the ingress of moisture, if your rental is enclosed between your floor and surface, a ground moisture barrier must be put in place when it’s reasonably practicable to do so.
+In addition to a drainage system to prevent moisture from entering, if your rental is enclosed between your floor and ground, a ground water barrier must be put in place when it is reasonably practicable to install it.

-The ground-moisture barrier generally made of polythene and is laid on top of the ground, to block any moisture that is present in the ground from accumulating into the building.
+The ground-moisture barrier generally a polythene sheet laid over the ground to prevent any moisture from the ground from accumulating into the building.
 It also helps prevent any damage to your underfloor insulation.

 moisture ingress and drainage inspection